 2. Use the internet to find some useful tips

 There are numerous possibilities to search for some tips on the internet for your next city trip.
-I would like to present you these websites and platforms that I prefer to use in order to plan my next city trip.
+I prefer these websites and platforms for the planning of my next trips:

 - Travel blogs: You can find numerous tips for your next city tip on travel blogs.
 Most of the tips have already been tested.
 Moreover, you can often find experience reports for many destination.
 I prefer to browse through following blogs which belong to experienced travelers: Holiday Guru, Off the Path, Nomadic Matt, The Poor Traveler, Young Adventures, The Planet D or Tuula Vintage.

-I would also look for some blogs of locals who are reporting about their hometown.
+I always look for some blogs of locals who are reporting about their hometown.
 You can do that by searching in google for „Blog“ and type in the desired city.

 - Facebook travel groups: Facebook is also a great possibility to get prepared for your next journey.
 Within these groups, you can exchange yourself with other travellers and ask them for travel tips.
 The response rate and time is, depending on the group, most times quite high.
 Sometimes it happens that a member of the group is by chance at the same time in the same place as oneself.
 Then, you can get together and discover the city together.
 I can recommend you amongst others the groups Budget Travellers, Travel Addiciton, Backpacking South East Asia Alone, Backpacking Europe, GoWander – Girls Travel or Solo Compass.